AleGoity/AleGoity.github.io-coursera_machine_leraning/README.md

 To make it easier the visualization of the project a pdf version was uploaded.
 In the pdf version you can see the plots related to the project.

 # Summary
 We will analyzed the data using decision trees.
-I generated two models, the first using all the variables and a second model with only some variables.
-(I tried to performed a random forest analysis but my computer was not able to complete the prediction).
+I generated three models.
+Two models based in  decision trees, the first using all the variables and a second model with only some variables.
+And a third model using parallel random forest (parRF).
-Finally, I predicted the classe of the testing data using the model with better performance.
-Additionally, I compared the difference between the results obtain with the two models
+I alsp predicted the classe of the testing data using all the models.
+I compared the difference between the results obtain with the decision trees models and finally the prediction with the random forest model that predicted correctly all the testing predictions.

 ## Read and cleaning the data